irinayiwei/YouTube-Subscriber-Prediction/README.md

 ## Project Charter

-**Vision**: This project aims to evaluate the potential growth of new YouTubers
+**Vision**: This project aims to evaluate the potential growth of new YouTuber channels.

-**Mission**: The platform will enable users to input basic information about new YouTube channels, such as video category, like-dislike ratio and views per subscriber, and predict the future subscriber number of the input channel based on data of mature YouTube channels.
-The model will find the most similar channels given input statistics, and use their information as a guideline to evaluate the potential subscribers of the new YouTube channel.
+**Mission**: The platform will enable users to input basic information about new YouTube channels, such as video category, like-dislike ratio and views per subscriber, and predict the future subscriber number of the input based on data of mature YouTube channels.
+The model will find the most similar channels given input statistics, and use their information as a guideline to evaluate the potential subscribers of the new channel.

 **Success criteria**: Prediction accuracy higher than 80%